OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/web-app-concepts.md

 ## Web App accounts {#WebAppConcepts-WebAppAccounts}

-Deploying a Web App in Octopus requires the configuration of an Azure Subscription Account.
-Azure Subscription Accounts contain the details of Azure subscriptions.
+Deploying a Web App in Octopus requires the configuration of an Azure Account.
+Azure Accounts contain the details of Azure subscriptions.

 ### Creating the account {#WebAppConcepts-Creatingtheaccount}